 Are you working with animal subjects?

 In addition, all scientists, research technicians, animal technicians, and other personnel (including undergraduate researchers) involved in animal care, treatment, and use need to be aware of their responsibilities as dictated by the Animal Welfare Act.

-You can learn more about all aspects of the responsible use of animals in university research and instructional activities at Michigan State by visiting the Institutional Animal Care and Use Committee website.
+You can learn more about all aspects of the responsible use of animals in university research and instructional activities at Michigan State by visiting the Animal Care Program website.

 On Being a Scientist: A Guide to Responsible Conduct in Research

 Published by the National Academies, this book is available at no cost as an electronic download.
 Topics include research misconduct, intellectual property, and the treatment of data.